shunliz/AWS-certificate/withe-papers/aws-well-architected-framework.md

 ---

+## Best Practices

+---

+### Operational Excellence

+---

 **OPS 1 What factors drive your operational priorities?**

 > _Operational priorities are the focus areas of your operations efforts.
-Clearly define and agree to_
+Clearly define and agree to
+> _
 >
 > _your operations priorities to maximize the benefits of your operations efforts._